Matrax/MakeLoader/README.md

 MakeLoader is a program that generate all your C/C++ project folders and your makefile using all the sources files of your project that use GCC or G++.
 <br/><br/>
-MakeLoader will generate with the "create" command the makeloader.txt file that contains all variables and commands used by Make to generate the makefile.
+MakeLoader will generate with the "create" command the makeloader file that contains all variables and commands used by Make to generate the makefile.
 <br/><br/>
 Configure your compiler and other options in the makeloader.txt,